 Sesame Oil: I love sesame oil, and this adds a smoky and nutty flavor to this dish!
 I put it in the sauce mixture, but you can also drizzle it over the ground beef after it’s done cooking with the green onions, and stir to combine.
 Sesame oil has a low smoke point, so it’s best to minimize the amount of heat you apply to it.
 The more heat you apply, the more it will degrade and lose its flavor.

-Can I Make This Recipe for Korean Beef Bowl With Other Meats?
+Can I Make This Recipe With Other Meats?